ccc-certifier-framework/certifier-framework-for-confidential-computing/application_service/instructions.md

 The shell scripts assume you have all the right software installed including the go programs and libraries mentioned below.

+Note that the script assums you've built the sev simulator.

 The shell scripts use the new API.